developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 If sending a Transaction Result Intent is desired, this Managed Configuration MUST be set to indicate the type of intent to be sent.
 * ***startActivity***- an EMM Activity is notified of the completion of the transaction by sending an intent using the Android method _Context.startActivity()_.
-    * It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Activity and/or to help differentiate the intent from others that might be sent to that Activity.
+    * It is generally considered **best practice** to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Activity and/or to help differentiate the intent from others that might be sent to that Activity.
 * ***startService***- an EMM Service is notified of the completion of the transaction by sending an intent using the Android method _Context.startService()_.
-    * It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Service and/or to help differentiate the intent from others that might be sent to that Service.
+    * It is generally considered **best practice** to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Service and/or to help differentiate the intent from others that might be sent to that Service.
 * ***sendBroadcast***- an EMM is notified of the completion of the transaction by sending an intent using the Android method _Context.sendBroadcast()_.
-    * It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action** or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to help differentiate the intent from others that might be sent to the same receiver.
+    * It is generally considered **best practice** to specify values for one or more of the Managed Configurations **Transaction Result Intent Action** or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to help differentiate the intent from others that might be sent to the same receiver.

 The Transaction ID value specified in the Managed Configuration **Transaction ID** is attached to the Transaction Result Intent to identify the transaction for which the notification is being sent.